Steve Clark: Personal life

 Clark suffered from severe anxiety prior to performances.

 Clark was engaged to an American model, Lorelei Shellist, the two having been together seven years.
 Shellist revealed in her autobiography, Runway Runaway, that Clark's alcoholism played a major role in their breakup.

 Clark was close friends with Phil Collen.
-The two became known as the "Terror Twins" in recognition of their friendship and their alcohol-fueled antics offstage.
+The two became known as the "Terror Twins" in recognition of their friendship and their alcohol-fuelled antics offstage.
 Collen stopped drinking in the late 1980s.

 In the winter of 1989, Clark was found unconscious inside a bar in Minneapolis and was rushed to Hazelden Addiction Treatment Center.
 His bandmates all subsequently flew to Minneapolis to be with him.
 There, a doctor urged them to convince Clark to enter rehab after he registered a blood alcohol level of 0.59; by contrast, Led Zeppelin's John Bonham had registered a blood alcohol level of 0.41 when he died in 1980.
 Collen and others held an intervention to urge him to cease his alcohol abuse.
 Clark agreed to enter a rehabilitation centre with the promise that his spot in Def Leppard would be held for him until he was healthy.
 He was placed on a six-month leave of absence from the band.

 While in rehabilitation in Arizona, Clark met a recovering heroin addict named Janie Dean, and the pair agreed to help each other with their addictions.
 They soon became engaged.
 Clark left rehabilitation before completing the program and resumed drinking.
 According to Collen, it became "almost impossible" to keep Clark sober after Dean entered his life, and almost as difficult to keep track of his whereabouts.